schadokar/go-to-do-app/README.md

 **2.b. start it with helmfile**

-- built images `docker-compose build`
+- built images `make`
-- Run it on k8s `helmfile apply`
+- Run it on kubernetes `make k8s.up`

 then navigate to https://todo.docker.internal or interact directly with API thru https://todo-api.docker.internal endpoint

+> If you don't have ingress in the cluster, we recommend running `make k8s.up.ecosystem` after visiting [helmfile.ecosystem.yaml](helmfile.ecosystem.yaml) file.

 # Contribution